itsajayy/Data_Mining_and_EDA_of_top_3_mobile_brands_in_India/README.md

 ### Data Sources

-Mobile Data - The primary dataset used for this analysis is the "brands.csv" file, containing detailed information about each company in India.
+Mobile Data - The primary dataset used for this analysis is the "processed_data.csv" file, containing detailed information about each company in India.

 ### Tools Used
   - Python - Web Scraping